-How to Use these Tools
+How to Use These Tools

 Most of the tools have good instructions and tutorials so feel free to deep dive in them.
-In this article I’ll just scratch the surface.
+In this article, I’ll just scratch the surface.

 React Native Debugger

 Reactotron is a common stand-alone tool not specified for developing accessibility features.
-However, it’s an excellent way to track state of the application and network requests.
+However, it’s an excellent way to track the state of the application and network requests.
 For instance, if you offer settings for accessibility, it’s rather easy to track them by subscribing app state actions and changes.

 XCode offers Accessibility Inspector as a stand-alone tool for, like the name says, inspecting accessibility.
-It gives insight for several properties of the elements in user interface.
+It gives insight for several properties of the elements in the user interface.

-But biggest caveat with React Native is that Accessibility Inspector is often capable only viewing the parent elements or high order component wrappers instead of specific element.
+But the biggest caveat with React Native is that Accessibility Inspector is often capable only viewing the parent elements or high order component wrappers instead of a specific element.
 Therefore it may be unusable on some projects.